YamahaCoded/yui/README.md

 # yui
 a scaffolding tool to install the c/c++ compiler and also give me templates for my code projects
+still being planned